-On Mini Skidsteers, a model specific Wallenstein Tieback kit is part of your backhoe purchase.

-Your model specific tieback kit comes with installation instructions that illustrate how to assemble the tieback to your mini skidsteer and how to assemble the backhoe to the mini skidsteer.
-Find and follow the instructions when you install your tieback kit.
+For Mini Skidsteers, a model-specific Wallenstein Tieback kit is included with the backhoe.
+The kit comes with installation instructions that show how to install both the tieback and backhoe.
+Follow them carefully.

-If you intend on using this backhoe on a different model mini skidsteer, contact your dealer or the factory for details on the tieback kit for your specific mini skidsteer.
+If you intend on using this backhoe on a different model of skidsteer, contact your dealer or the factory for details on the tieback kit required.